-If you are thinking about defaulting on your student loans, ask the lender whether you are eligible for a deferment or forbearance.
+Defaulting on a loan should be avoided at all costs.
+If you are unable to make student loan payments, contact your lender immediately to discuss deferment or forbearance options.
 Keep in mind that once you default on your loans, you are no longer eligible for deferments and forbearances, your credit will be affected adversely and you will incur the costs of delinquent collections procedures and possibly litigation.
 The following is a brief description of deferment, forbearance and rehabilitation options:

 During deferment, the lender allows you to postpone repaying the principal of your loan for a specific period of time.
 Most federal loan programs allow students to defer their loans while they are in school at least half time.